wordswords/dotfiles/README.md

 1. `<leader> c` to toggle copilot on and off for the current buffer.
 2. `<TAB>` to accept current autocomplete.

-## Vista Plugin
+## Tagbar Plugin

-Vista is used for language server specific function lists for quickly jumping around large projects.
+I have currently moved away from Coc.Vim/Vista to use ctags, YCM and Tagbar.

+Ctags is currently run on EVERY file opened.

+I am not 100% sure whether this is the best approach, because it doesn't really play nice with Node.js/React/TS projects, whereas Coc.vim did.

+However it is what it is for now.

-1. `:Vista` to load up the right sidebar
+1. `<RIGHT>` to load up the right sidebar and Tagbar
-2. `:Vista vim_lsp` to use vim's LSP support to provide the tags list
-3. `:Vista ctags`to use ctags to provide the tags list
-4. `:help vista-commands` and `:help vista-options` for help
+2. Navigate through the tags and select them to jump to the language feature.

 # Additional Notes